-Source: Yardeni
+Source: Fidelity

-- ➢ In terms of earnings expectations, the US seems to have reached an inflection point since EPS were revised upwards for AI companies.
-In Europe, on the other hand, expectations seem to have reached a plateau. - This difference in expectations has prompted investors to move towards markets with positive earnings momentum, which explains the outperformance of the US market.
+- In terms of earnings expectations, the US seems to have reached an inflection point since EPS were revised upwards for AI companies.
+In Europe, on the other hand, expectations seem to have peaked and the trend seems to be reversing. - This difference in expectations has prompted investors to move towards markets with positive earnings momentum, which explains the outperformance of the US market.